Here’s how to make sure you comply with food safety regulations when serving food as part of your fundraising activity.

 - Some foods carry more of a health risk, and you might want to avoid serving those to cut out concern For example, raw fish, soft cheeses, pâté, and cooked, sliced meats can be risky, and you should be careful with foods containing raw egg, such as custard, and some sauces.
 You can find more information here.

-- Even though there is no legal requirement to label the foods you sell or provide at your fundraising event, it’s still good practice to do so.
+- Even though there is no legal requirement to label the foods you sell or provide at your fundraising idea or event, it’s still good practice to do so.
 Give jams or chutneys a label stating ingredients and any possible allergens.
 Make sure this information is accurate.